ComponentsGuide/components_guide/lib/components_guide_web/templates/react_typescript/form-reducers.html.md

 It would be great to write the same code to validate either a single field (when it is blurred) or a whole bunch of fields (when their form is submitted).

-If we were to sketch out the steps:
+If we were to sketch out the steps it would look like:

 1. Get the field(s) matching this event.
 2. Get the values from the fields.